 Raw materials, work in progress and finished goods are measured at the lower of cost and net realisable value.
 The cost of manufactured products includes direct materials, direct labour and an appropriate portion of variable and fixed overheads.
 Overheads are applied on the basis of normal operating capacity.
 Costs are assigned on the basis of weighted average costs.

 (e) Property, plant and equipment

-Each class of property, plant and equipment is carried at cost, less where applicable any accumulated depreciation and impairment losses.
+Each class of property, plant and equipment is carried at cost, less where applicable any accumulated depreciation and impairment losses (which are accounted in accordance with policy 1(j).